tliron/ronin/README.md

   many practical reasons beyond writing build scripts for Rōnin.
 That said, if someone wants to contribute a simple DSL as an optional extra, we will consider!
 * _Why require Ninja, a binary, instead of building everything in 100% Python?_ Because it's silly to reinvent wheels, especially when the wheels are so good.
-Ninja is a one-trick-pony that does its job extremely well.
+Ninja is a one-trick pony that does its job extremely well.
 But it's just too low-level for most users, hence the need for a frontend.
 * _Why not Python 3?_ Many, many deployed systems are still locked in Python 2 for various reasons.
   We want to be able to build on them.